-In 2018 Society Against Distracted Drivers will focus on education and public safety to reduce incidents in The East Kootenay region of BC caused by distracted drivers.
+Society Against Distracted Drivers focus is on education and public safety to reduce incidents in The East Kootenay region of BC caused by distracted drivers.

 Please join the cause by donating, becoming a member and sharing our site.